 We are strongly prone to biases and it is important to understand these before we start trying to change the beliefs of others.
 There is some interesting research that suggests that we are always, to some extent bound by our intuition

 How do we get everyone on board?

 It might be worth looking at the fundamentals of motivation.
 According to Dan Pink these are:

-- Mastery: The belief that we can do things and get better at them – To be have or to be able to develop the skills to be successful.
+- Mastery: The belief that we can do things and get better at them – To have or to be able to develop the skills to be successful.
 The reason so many teachers feel threatened by technology is that they don’t feel mastery.

 - Autonomy: The element of choice over how we do things.
-This can come into conflict with consistency of approach within systems.
+This can come into conflict with a consistency of approach within systems.
 Having worked in many failing schools the single biggest factor is inconsistent application of rules.
 If everyone has an input into creating the system this can satisfy our urge for autonomy to some extent

 - Purpose: If we don’t see the point of something we are unlikely to embrace it fully.
-The raft of shiny new ‘silver bullet” initiatives that have been launched with a fanfare, only to disappear quietly has lead to an understandably cynicism amongst many.
+The raft of shiny new ‘silver bullet” initiatives that have been launched with a fanfare, only to disappear quietly has lead to an understandable cynicism amongst many.
 When something conflicts with our own beliefs we don’t respond rationally – This can actually be measured with MRI scanners

 One of the best CPD sessions I remember was one where a new head started at our school.
 We were all given 3 post-it notes and told to put on each one thing that prevented learning from being as effective as it could be.
 These were taken in and categorised.
 Then put up as a bar chart on the wall.
-It was immediately obvious that low level disruption was the most popular concern.
+It was immediately obvious that low-level disruption was the most popular concern.
 The focus of the day was then about dealing with the concerns in the order the staff perceived the importance to be.
 The result was that we all felt consulted and had a degree of ownership.
 Common practices and rules were established and enforced.

 To achieve this type of survey using technology Socrative Voting can be used very effectively.